gerryw1389/gerryw1389.github.io/_posts/2020-12-01-logic-apps-basic-auth-example.md

 1. Source code is [here](https://github.com/gerryw1389/gerryw1389.github.io/blob/main/assets/code/logic-apps/basic-auth-example-read-sn.json)

-2. Be sure to find/replace for `{{ some text }}` to set your own values.
+2. Be sure to find/replace for `double open brackets` to set your own values.
 Also keep in mind I had to make many changes to sanitize it so it is just a general idea of how the Logic App will work, you might have to tweak it.

 3. Pics